headlessdevice/esp32-s3-breathectrl/README.md

 qfprog --port <COM port> --appfpga ./rtl/AL4S3B_FPGA_Top.bin --mode fpga
 ```

-- To flash the ESP32 navigate to esp_fpga_breathectrl directory and run the command
+-To flash the ESP32 navigate to esp_fpga_breathectrl directory and run the command
 'get_idf' and 'idf.py build' to build the project, and 'idf.py flash -p <COM port>' to flash the binaries into the ESP.